 Whether you are looking to attract outside investment or not, understanding just how attractive or "investable" your specific business model is can be very important.
-Ultimately as a small business owner, you will very likely be the single largest investor of both time and money into your business and it's important that you are not wasting your resources on a low grade opportunity.
+Ultimately as a small business owner, you will very likely be the single largest investor of both time and money into your business and it's important that you are not wasting your resources on a low-grade opportunity.
 Following on from yesterday's post on how to evaluate your business model, today we look at the other five questions that will help us determine whether or not we have an "investable" business model on our hands.
-Just to recap, the first five questions covered in yesterday's post were:
+Just to recap, the first five questions covered in last months post were:

 If you haven't read the first part of the article, feel free to give it a quick read now so you can better understand why these questions are important.